jamtur01/puppet-irc/README.md

 2. Install puppet-irc as a module in your Puppet master's module path.

-3. Update the `irc_server` and `irc_channel` variables in the `irc.yaml` file with
-    your IRC connection details and copy the file to `/etc/puppet/`.
-An example file is included.
+3. Update the `irc_server` variable in the `irc.yaml` file with your IRC connection details.
+If you specify the `github_user` and `github_token` variables the report processor will create a Gist containing the log output from the run.
+The Gist will be linked in the IRC notifications.

 4. Enable pluginsync and reports on your master and clients in `puppet.conf`